 Can a cash balance plan be rolled over into an IRA?

-So assuming the plan is terminated, you can roll it over into an IRA.
-You can take money out of the plan in a full lump sum payment or, alternatively, to take that lump sum and roll it into an IRA.
+Assuming the plan is terminated, you can roll the funds over into an IRA.
+You can take money out of the plan in a full lump sum payment or, alternatively, take that lump sum and roll it into an IRA.

-Because the funds in the cash balance plan have not been taxed, you may elect to deposit the funds to a traditional IRA.
-A traditional IRA functions like the cash balance plan in that the taxes are deferred until retirement.
+Because the funds in the cash balance plan have not been taxed, you may elect to deposit the funds into a traditional IRA.
+A traditional IRA is tax-deferred until retirement.

 I’m buying a business that currently has a defined benefit plan, and I think I want to keep the plan open.
 What are my next steps?

 If you are buying a that company already has a defined benefit plan in place, you have a couple options.